 Even if one interpreted "the husband of one wife" in 1 Tim.
 3 as merely a prohibition of polygamy and would further reason that since Ruckman's home life has stabilized with his third marriage, a case could still be made that Ruckman's caustic writings and unscriptural beliefs reveal that he still does not meet the qualifications of 1 Tim.
 3 and Titus 1.

 A poster on an internet forum posted the following relevant comment, which we reproduce here:

 A bishop must be blameless — Can anyone claim Ruckman is blameless — no one can legitimately hold accusations against him?

 The husband of one wife — Whether you believe this phrase means "one woman man" or literally the husband of one wife, it doesn't matter, Ruckman is disqualified.

 No Striker — a pugnacious, contentious, quarrelsome person.
 Ruckman?
 Definitely!

 Not A Brawler — contentious — again, no question.

 Moreover he must have a good report of them which are without — What is Ruckman's report?
 I think this one alone is enough to disqualify him.

-No pastor is perfect, and even pastors struggle with sin.
+No pastor is perfect, and pastors struggle with sin along with everyone else.
 The problem is when these matters characterize the offender, when they are not even recognized as sin by the offender, and the offender is not actively striving to rectify the problems caused by the sin.
 Ruckman, if he only was willing to be an obedient "doer" of the words of Scripture rather than simply a "professor" of the words of Scripture, would immediately resign his post as pastor of his church to someone who is Biblically qualified.
 He would also immediately apologize for his vulgarity, brutish rhetoric, and seek reconciliation with those he has sinned against.